-The course will be based on problem sets, a midterm, and an exam.
 The material for all assessments consists of the topics covered in the text, any assigned readings and the material covered in the lectures.
 Some of the topics covered in the lectures, including problems done in class, may not appear in the text.
 Students are reminded that they are responsible for this material.
-The breakdown of marks is as follows: